binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 G> ## The Play
 G>
 G> In your Kali Linux box, run owasp-zap.
-G> If Chromium is not already running, run it and setup Foxy Proxy for Chrome using the Burp Proxy we set-up in the Tooling Setup chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
+G> If Chromium is not already running, run it and setup FoxyProxy for Chrome using the Burp Proxy we set-up in the Tooling Setup chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
 Zap is now recording your browsing.
 G>
 G> Once you have started the VM and browsed to it, select the DVWA and log in as
 G> user: "user", password "user".
 Make sure the Security Level is set to low.